-To do this, scroll down to Add Custom File Types.
+To do this, scroll down to the ADD CUSTOM FILE TYPES section.
 Then, you’ll need to specify a file format.
 This is done through 3 fields:

 - MIME Type: The category and data type represented by the new file type.

 - Extension: The extension type that will be associated with this file (e.g., .jpg, .docx, etc.).

 Note: MIME is a form of file identification on the web.
-For more details on MIME, and a complete list of MIME types, you can check out Mozilla’s documentation.
-To determine what MIME type a file is, you can use an online file checker like this one.
+For more details on MIME, you can check out Mozilla’s documentation for a complete list of common MIME types.
+To determine what MIME type a file is, you can use an online file checker.

 Once you’ve filled in all these details, click on the Save Settings button to apply the settings to your site.